 There are a variety of great resources online to help manage PCOS and sleep.
 Check out this blog article for guidelines on how much sleep you need and strategies for getting better, more restful sleep.

 Healthy sleep hygiene habits can support healthy sleep patterns and help you feel well-rested each morning.
 Some suggestions for how to naturally improve your sleep hygiene include:

 - Limit alcohol, food, and drink close to bedtime

 - Avoid caffeine after your morning cup of coffee

 3. Participate in regular exercise.

 Those who exercise regularly tend to have a more restful sleep.

 Most healthcare experts recommend moderate intensity level exercise, which is an intensity effort of 5 to 6 on a scale of 0 to 10.

-The National Heart Lung and Blood Institute recommends getting started with activities that you like to do and find ways to make them a part of your routine.
-Including friends and family and tracking your progress with a fitness app can be great motivators to getting moving and staying moving.
+The National Heart Lung and Blood Institute recommends getting started with activities that you like to do and finding ways to make them a part of your routine.
+Including friends and family and tracking your progress with a fitness app can be great motivators to get moving.